The Invisible Wall: Why Junior and Senior Devs Rate Your Docs Differently

 Debunking Myths About Technical Writing for Developers

 The reality is far more nuanced: we are specialized bridge-builders who manage the high-stakes intersection of human language and machine logic.
-We operate in the gap between what engineers know and what developers need to learn, transforming tribal knowledge into scalable education.
+We operate in the gap between what engineers know and what developers need to learn, transforming tribal knowledge into usable education.

 Myth 1: Technical Writers Are “Information Secretaries”